 While you can’t eat elderberries in their raw form, manufacturers have found plenty of ways for you to incorporate them into your diet as a supplement.

 Pills and gel capsules

-Many people choose to incorporate elderberries into their diets in the form of supplementary pills or lozenges.
-If you already have a supplement plan in place, this is an ideal way to add elderberry into the mix.
+Many people incorporate elderberries into their diets as supplementary pills or lozenges.
+If you already have a supplement plan, this is an ideal way to add elderberry.

 You can also pick up bottles of elderberry extract.
-Most of these liquid forms of elderberry come with a built-in dropper in the lid.
+Most liquid forms of elderberry come with a built-in dropper in the lid.
 Drops can be administered in whatever way suits you best.
-You can drop them directly onto your tongue or into a beverage of your choice.
+You can drop them directly onto your tongue or into a beverage.

 Another popular method of adding elderberry to your dietary regime is through elderberry syrup.
 This is usually a viscous liquid, like cough medicine, that you can take directly.
-Most manufacturers recommend that you take one tablespoon of elderberry syrup three times per day.
+Most manufacturers recommend taking 1 tablespoon of elderberry syrup three times per day.
 But it depends on the concentration of elderberry in the mixture, so be sure to read the recommendations carefully.

 What you need to buy for elderberry health benefits

 These vegan capsules contain an impressive 4,300 milligrams of elderberry per serving.
 They’re made from organic elderberries and don’t contain any fillers or other unnecessary additives.